 Certain aspects and components of our services are performed through contracts with outside persons or organizations, such as auditing, accreditation, legal services, etc. At times it may be necessary for us to provide certain of your personal health information to one or more of these outside persons or organizations who assist us with our health care operations.
 In all cases, we require these business associates to appropriately safeguard the privacy of your information.

 We may contact you to provide appointment reminders or test results.
 You have the right to request and we will accommodate reasonable requests by you to receive communications regarding your personal health information from us by alternative means or at alternative locations.
 For instance, if you wish appointment reminders to not be left on voice mail or sent to a particular address, we will accommodate reasonable requests.
-You may request such confidential communication in writing and may send your request to The Union Hospital Association, Attn: Manager, Patient Registration and Scheduling, 659 Boulevard, Dover, Ohio, 44622.
+You may request such confidential communication in writing by sending your request to The Union Hospital Association, Attn: Director, Information Systems, 659 Boulevard, Dover, Ohio, 44622.

 We may from time to time use your personal health information to communicate with you about health products and services necessary for your treatment, to advise you of new products and services we offer, and to provide general health and wellness information.